 Flu and Dementia: Who is Most Susceptible to the Flu?

-What’s even more worrying is that in 2015, the fatality rate for dementia patients who had received ineffective flu jabs increased.
+What’s even more worrying is that in 2015, the fatality rate for dementia patients who had received ineffective flu jabs increased, but can a cold make dementia worse?
 A Medscape study revealed that those with dementia are twice as likely to die from flu.
 Those with dementia and Alzheimer’s disease may require live-in care and specialist care services specific to their illness and are more susceptible to certain illnesses, therefore creating a cause for concern.

 If you are looking after someone with dementia or Alzheimer’s disease, here’s five things to take into consideration for patients during the flu season: